Andylovesmangos/andylovesmangos.github.io/projects.md

 A software engineering project for the non-profit organization Affordable during my time in CMSC435 (<a href="https://seam.cs.umd.edu/">Software Engineering</a>). <a href= "https://blog.affordhealth.org/2022/01/06/ai-filtering-algorithms-predict-best-candidate-for-medical-aid/"> Blog Post </a>

 <li> <h1> <a href="https://github.com/Andylovesmangos/Question-AnsweringNLP"> Question Answering for Quizbowl </a> </h1> </li>
-A question-answering system that answers questions in quizbowl format, where information in the questions get increasingly easier as the text goes on.
-The system buzzes in when it decides its answer is accurate enough.
+<p style="width:50%"> A question-answering system that answers questions in quizbowl format, where information in the questions get increasingly easier as the text goes on.
+The system buzzes in when it decides its answer is accurate enough. </p>

 Final Project for CMSC470 (Natural Language Processing).